ManyaGhand/Python-Projects/WorkoutTracker/README.md

 # Workout Tracker

-A Python application to log workouts and track exercise routines over time.
+Workout Tracker is a Python-based automation tool that logs workout activities by processing natural language exercise input and storing structured workout data in Google Sheets.

+---

 ## Features

+- Accepts natural language input for workout logging
+- Extracts exercise name, duration, and calories burned
-- Logs workout sessions with exercises, sets, and repetitions
+- Automatically records workout data with date and time
-- Stores workout history per session
+- Stores workout history in Google Sheets for tracking
-- Enables review of workouts across days and routines
-- Simplifies data entry for consistent logging
+- Supports multiple exercises in a single session

+---

 ## Tech Stack

 - Python
+- Requests
+- REST APIs
+- JSON
+- Google Sheets

+---

 ## How It Works

-1. Accepts workout input per session
+1. Accepts exercise details as natural language input
-2. Stores workout data locally
-3. Allows review of past workout sessions
+2. Sends data to a fitness API for exercise analysis
+3. Parses exercise name, duration, and calories from the response
+4. Logs workout data with timestamps into Google Sheets

+---

 ## Usage

+- Configure API credentials and Google Sheets endpoint in the script
-- Run the script and log workouts interactively
+- Run the script and enter workout details when prompted
-- Review stored workout history anytime
+- Review logged workout history in Google Sheets

+---

 ## Future Improvements

-- Add progress analytics
+- Add data visualization for workout analytics
-- Export workout history to files or spreadsheets
+- Support multiple users
+- Secure API keys using environment variables